openFyde/getting-started/README.md

 There are many boards that exist in the Chromium OS codebase.
 They are either development platforms or actual retail hardware products running Chrome OS, such as Chromebooks you can buy from many vendors.

 The Chromium OS project utilises the Portage package management system from Gentoo Linux.
-Each board lives in its own "overlay", which holds distinct build configuration, system configurations, collection of software packages, system services, disk image customisation etc. for that board.
+Each board lives in its own "overlay", which holds distinct build configurations, system configurations, collection of software packages, system services, disk image customisation etc. for that board.

 In our case here, we created a board named "amd64-openfyde" and it refers to the x86_64 PCs.
 And we call the overlay "amd64-openfyde", all its files are hosted in (https//github.com/openFyde/overlay-amd64-openfyde)[https://github.com/openFyde/overlay-amd64-openfyde].